Team-E6/BudBuds/README.md

 # BudBuds
 We are Team E6 and we are making BudBuds!
+We clean microwaves